 His publications include ‘Losing trust in the world: Humiliation and its consequences’ in Psychodynamic Practice, Volume 19, Issue 2, 2013; ‘The Writer in the Archives’ in The Psychodynamics of Writing (ed.
 Martin Weegmann; Routledge, forthcoming); and book chapters on humiliation and power.
 He is currently writing a book for Berghahn Publishing on the everyday lives of a group of German women, derived from fifty years of letters.
 He welcomes correspondence on email@example.com.

-Forthcoming Events with Phil Leask
+Past Events with Dr Phil Leask

 Testimonials for Phil Leask’s training